kbogas/medknow/README.md

 ### MongoDB
 If you'd like to keep track of the sentences as found in each document/article, in order to retrieve them later you will have to pre-install MongoDB on your local machine.
 More details available on their [website](https://www.mongodb.com/).

+### YAJL
+In order deal with big .json files in as streams, this system uses the [ijson](https://pypi.python.org/pypi/ijson/) module and more specifically the python bindings for the [yajl](http://lloyd.github.io/yajl/) JSON parser.
+So you should install this also.

 ### Python Modules
 This is pretty straightforward, the needed modules are located in *requirements.txt*.
 You can, either install them individually or better yet use [pip](https://pip.pypa.io/en/stable/) to install them in a bundle, by executing: